ThetaData-API/thetadata-python/docs/tutorials.md

 ##READ THIS!

 You will not be able to use Theta Data unless you instaniate a ThetaClient object with the `username` and `passwd` fields.
 These examples do not instaniate ThetaClient that way but you should.
-An example of proper ThetaClient instaniation is as follows:
+An example of proper ThetaClient instantiation is:

 ```client = ThetaClient(username="my_theta_data_email", passwd="my_thetadata_passwd")```